ample/dev-playbook/docs/code/starter-kit/README.md

 ### Single Source of Truth

 The Starter Kit is a monorepo.
 That means all the code we've written for it lives in a single repository.
-This makes it easier to manage issues and the code.
+This makes it easier to manage issues and code.
 But more importantly, it reduces dependencies across projects.
 Once the Starter Kit is copied to begin a project, all of its _Ample-developed_ dependencies (_plugins_) are locked in place for that project.
 That means you're free to make changes to those plugins to suit the project.

 ### Consistent Code Structure